QubesOS/qubes-doc/developers/building/development-workflow.md

 When you are ready to submit your changes to Qubes to be merged, push your changes, then create a signed git tag (using `git tag -s`).
 Finally, send a letter to the Qubes listserv describing the changes and including the link to your repository.
+You can also create pull request on github.
 Don't forget to include your public PGP key you use to sign your tags.

 ### Kernel-specific notes

 #### Prepare fresh version of kernel sources, with Qubes-specific patches applied

-In qubes-builder/qubes-src/kernel:
+In qubes-builder/qubes-src/linux-kernel:

 ~~~
 make prep